PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Evaluation

 \textbf{Experimental Setup} To benchmark PhaseCoder, we compare it against the state-of-the-art (SOTA) microphone-invariant model, GI-DOAEnet~\cite{dnn-mic-invariant_encoder}.
 For a direct and fair comparison, we adopt the same metrics and the same two real-world datasets: RSL2019~\cite{sheelvant2019rsl2019} and LOCATA~\cite{lollmann2018locata}.

-\begin{itemize} \item \textbf{RSL2019 Dataset:} Contains real-world recordings from a four-microphone array, with a single speech source at various azimuths ($0^{\circ}$--$350^{\circ}$) at $10^{\circ}$ resolution and two distances (1 and 1.5m).
+\begin{itemize} \item \textbf{RSL2019 Dataset:} Contains real-world recordings from a four-microphone array, with a single speech source at various azimuths (0°--350°) at 10° resolution and two distances (1.0 and 1.5~m).
 The test set is particularly challenging as it includes occlusions and noise.
-The train and test set contains 26199 and 80 recordings, respectively.
-The speech was played from a speaker and was previously recorded from 30 phrases from the TIMIT~\cite{garofolo1993timit} dataset.
+The train and test sets contain 26,199 and 80 recordings, respectively.
+The speech, previously recorded from 30 phrases in the TIMIT~\cite{garofolo1993timit} dataset, was played through a speaker.

-\item \textbf{LOCATA Dataset:} Consists of 12-microphone recordings from a pseudo-spherical array on a NAO robot's head.
-We use the first 8 microphones, since our model is trained on up to 8 microphones.
+\item \textbf{LOCATA Dataset:} This dataset consists of 12-microphone recordings from a pseudo-spherical array on a NAO robot's head.
+We use the first 8 microphones, as our model is trained on arrays of up to 8 microphones.
 The dataset is challenging due to significant ambient noise in a reverberant, far-field environment.
 We use task 1 (single source) and task 2 (two sources), containing 16 recordings for task 1 and 14 for task 2. \end{itemize}